-As Canada’s oldest continuously operated university-based botanical garden, we steward a living and growing repository of wild-collected germplasm representing the plant biodiversity of selected native and international biomes.
-The total collection of approximately 120,000 accessioned plants represents some 6,000 taxa and includes major international collections of Magnolia, Acer (maples), Sorbus (mountain ash), Styracaceae (storax family) and Rhododendron.
+As Canada’s oldest botanical garden, we steward a living and growing repository of plants representing the biodiversity of selected native and exotic temperate ecosystems.
+The total collection of approximately 120,000 accessioned plants represents some 6,000 taxa and includes significant collections of Magnolia, Acer (maples), Sorbus (mountain ash, Styracaceae (storax family), Rhododendron and climbing plants.

-A key part of the University’s biodiversity collections, the Garden provides resources to researchers, students and the public that reach far beyond its collections to provide a window onto the species, ecosystem and genetic diversity of the natural world.
+A key part of the University’s biodiversity collections, the Botanical Garden provides resources to researchers, students, and the public that reach far beyond its collections to provide a window onto the species, ecosystems and genetic diversity of the natural world.